ISO 639-3:

 oai:sil.org:2057

 - Verb ranking and the constituent structure of discourse.
 Longacre, Robert E. 1982.
-Journal of the Linguistic Association of the Southwest.
+SIL International.

 oai:sil.org:2093